joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 });
 ```

-Above, we are using the `?` syntax to tell MySQL that we want to use a parameterised query.
+Notice how we use the `req.params.id` to get the URN from the URL.
+Also, how `:id` is in the route.
+This tells Express that we want to use a parameterised route.
+We can then use the `req.params.id` to get the URN from the URL.
 We then pass the value of the URN parameter as the second parameter of the `query` function.
 We then inject the student object into the view.
-We can then access the student object in the view by using the following syntax: `<%= student.<FieldName> %>`.
+We can then access the student object in the view, as normal by using the following syntax: `<%= student.<FieldName> %>`.

 ### Exercise 4.0: Accessing URL parameters

-1. Use the above examples to update `index.js`'s `'/students/edit/:id'` route to inject the student object into the view.
+1. Use the above examples to update `index.js`'s `'/students/edit/:id'` route to inject the a student object into the view.

 2. To test your above update has worked.
 Navigate to `localhost:8000/students` and click edit on one of the student records.
 Next, update `views/student_edit.ejs` and replace "Jane Doe" with `<h1> Edit <%- student.Stu_FName %> <%- student.Stu_LName %> </h1>` and refresh the page.
 You should see the student's name appear on the page.